WeirdConstructor/HexoSynth/README.md

 - Per node and output signal feedback LEDs.
 - A simple Tracker to edit "TSeq" sequences.
 - A primitive sample selection browser.
+- Prototype of the WBlockDSP visual programming language for DIY DSP nodes inside HexoSynth.

 And following DSP nodes: